-125. Disposal of Tailings and Dumps
+Disposal of Tailings and Dumps.

-(1) Every title holder or mine operator shall:
+125.-(1) Every title holder or mine operator shall :

-- (a) provide an effective management system for his tailings throughout the period of operation; - (b) make adequate arrangements to protect the general public, particularly the host community from the risks associated with tailings storage; - (c) ensure that tailings are properly treated before they are discharged into the watercourse; - (d) ensure proper treatment of mine waste before final disposal to prevent air and water pollution and contamination; - (e) provide adequate measures to minimize the effect of air pollution.
+(a) provide an effective management system for his tailings throughout the period of operation ;

+(b) make adequate arrangements to protect the general public, particularly the host community from the risks associated with tailings storage;

+(c) ensure that tailings are properly treated before they are discharged into the watercourse ;

+(d) ensure proper treatment of mine waste before final disposal to prevent air and water pollution and contamination ;

+(e) provide adequate measures to minimize the effect of air pollution.

-126. Procedure Before Dumping
+Procedure Before Dumping,

-(1) A title holder or mine operator shall at least 30 days before commencement of any dumping operations notify and obtain the approval of the Ministry through Mines Inspectorate Department in writing.
+126.-(1) A title holder or mine operator shall at least 30 days before commencement of any dumping operations notify and obtain the approval of the Ministry through Mines Inspectorate Department in writing.

-(2) The notice referred to in sub-regulation (1) of these Regulations shall:
+Mineral Production Return and Royalty Payment.
+(2) The notice referred to in sub-regulation (1) of this Regulation shall :

-- (a) specify the material to be dumped; - (b) give a description of the site; - (c) state whether the dump shall be a classified dump or not; - (d) state the manner in which the dumping operations are to be carried out; - (e) explain the safety precautions to be taken to avoid polluting the environment and how the pollution to the environment shall be monitored and minimized.
+(a) specify the material to be dumped ;

+(b) give a description of the site ;

+(c) state whether the dump shall be a classified dump or not ;

+(d) state the manner in which the dumping operations are to be carried out ; and

+(e) explain the safety precautions to be taken to avoid polluting the environment and how the pollution to the environment shall be monitored and minimized.